 3) More Green for Your Business

 Just as with personal vehicles, there are green alternatives for commercial vehicles, which are gaining popularity.
 Being mindful of your business’ carbon footprint will give you something to be proud of as well as a selling point for your business.
 In fact, a global survey by Nielsen found that more than half of customers are willing to pay more for products and services from companies that are committed to positive social and environmental impact.
 You may find that a more environmentally sound fleet makes sense for your PR and your bottom line.

 4) Insuring Your Fleet The Smart Way

-You may already have Business Auto Insurance on a car you use for business.
-It may even be a vehicle you use for both business and pleasure.
-Insuring a fleet of vehicles, however, does require a slightly different type of insurance known as Commercial Auto Insurance.
+Insuring a fleet of vehicles requires a special type of insurance known as Commercial Auto Insurance.
 Speaking to a Specialist will ensure you get the best coverage at a price that will look good on your balance sheet.
 In addition to receiving the best price from an Insurance Specialist, here are a few things you can do to increase your savings:

 - Make sure your drivers have clean driving records.